-Geography is also a major sequence in the Arts course (3400), where the emphasis is on the study of where and how man lives and of his activities in relation to his environment.
-A major sequence in the Science and Mathematics course (3970) studies the relationships between man and his physical environment, combining geographical studies, particularly in physical geography, with those in related disciplines, notably the biological and earth sciences.
-There is a formal graduate course: Master of Applied Science in Land and Geographic Information Systems (8024).
+Geography is also a major sequence in the Arts course (3400), where the emphasis is on the study of where and how man lives and of his activities in relation to his enviroment.
+A major sequence in the Science and Mathematics course (3970) studies the relationships between humans and their physical environment, combining geographical studies, particularly in physical geography, with those in related disciplines, notably the biological and earth sciences.
+Geography may be combined with Civil Engineering in course 3730, or with Law in course 4770.
+Students may enrol through the School of Geography in the following formal graduate courses: Master of Applied Science in Land and Geographic Information Systems (8024); Master and Diploma in Remote Sensing (8026, 5026); Master and Diploma in Arid Lands Management (8025, 5025).